The Cloister and the Hearth: Critical appraisal

 … the imperfections, the irritating and superficial tricks of manner, are so obtrusive that they catch the eye… His style can be abrupt, jerky, and incoherent to an exasperating extent …

 Thomas Wolfe also considered the novel his favourite work of fiction.

 Arthur Machen, in his short story "The Islington Mystery, contrasted the work with George Eliot's Romola:

 If the crowd runs after the false, it must neglect the true.
-The intolerable "Romola" is praised; the admirable "Cloister and the Hearth" is waived aside.Rudyard Kipling, discussing his masterpiece “Kim” (in his autobiography Something of Myself) said he had wanted to write something “worthy to lie alongside” Cloister.
+The intolerable "Romola" is praised; the admirable "Cloister and the Hearth" is waived aside.Rudyard Kipling, discussing his masterpiece Kim (in his autobiography Something of Myself) said he had wanted to write something “worthy to lie alongside” Cloister.
 ‘Not being able to do this, I dismissed the ambition as ‘beneath the thinking mind.
 So does a half-blind man dismiss shooting and golf.’

 Sir Walter Besant, writing in the novel's introduction, gave this opinion:

-"The Cloister and the Hearth" is Charles Reade's greatest work—and, I believe, the greatest historical novel in the language… there is portrayed so vigorous, lifelike, and truthful a picture of a time long gone by, and differing in almost every particular from own, that the world has never seen its like.
+"The Cloister and the Hearth" is Charles Reade's greatest work—and, I believe, the greatest historical novel in the language… there is portrayed so vigorous, lifelike, and truthful a picture of a time long gone by, and differing in almost every particular from our own, that the world has never seen its like.
 To me it is a picture of the past more faithful than anything in the works of Scott.

 In "The Decay of Lying," Oscar Wilde praised the novel as Reade's "one beautiful book", after which he "wasted the rest of his life in a foolish attempt to be modern."
+Conversely, George Orwell wrote, "Since Charles Reade's books are published in cheap editions one can assume that he still has his following, but it is unusual to meet anyone who has voluntarily read him.
+In most people his name seems to evoke, at most, a vague memory of 'doing' The Cloister and the Hearth as a school holiday task," going on to write, "Reade wrote several dull books, and The Cloister and the Hearth is one of them," after which he praised his modern productions Foul Play, Hard Cash, and It Is Never Too Late to Mend.